tracymiranda/katacoda-scenarios/getting-started-january/step1.md

-First we need to import Eclipse January
+First we need to import Eclipse January.
+Enter the following into the console.
+(Tip: you can click on commands to have them automatically sent to the terminal.)

 `import org.eclipse.january.dataset.*`{{execute}}